Akhilaknair/RealEstate_PricePredictionModel/README.md

 📉 RMSE (Root Mean Squared Error)
 🔁 cross_val_score with 10-fold cross-validation

-Final Decision Tree Regressor RMSE (on test set):
-~4.24

 8️⃣ Model Deployment 🚀
 Model saved using joblib

 Successfully loaded and tested with a sample input using .predict() method ✅

-Made with ❤️ using Python and Scikit-Learn and utmost determination ! 🔥 ~ Akhila 👩‍💻

 🛠 Tech Stack
 Language: Python

 Libraries: pandas, numpy, matplotlib, scikit-learn, joblib

+Made with ❤️ using Python and Scikit-Learn and utmost determination ! 🔥 ~ Akhila 👩‍💻